 Here at Skinner, the expectations are high!
 Below are several ways that we keep our students accountable for learning.
-Please view the Skinner Family Contract.
-The Family Contract contains a thorough explanation of Skinner’s expectations around dress code, attendance, daily routines, electronics rules, and much more.
+Please CLICK HERE for the 2023-2024 Skinner Scholar/Parent Handbook.
+Scholar/Parent Handbook contains a thorough explanation of Skinner’s expectations around dress code, attendance, daily routines, electronics rules, and much more.
 Learn more about Denver Public School’s policies around student conduct and protocols regarding student discipline.

 Every student meets daily with their “Learning Family” of approximately fifteen students in the same grade and is mentored by a staff member.
 The mentor monitors progress, helps develop supportive learning relationships and teaches organizational skills.

 What Skinner Scholars Wear – PERMITTED

 What Skinner Scholars DO NOT Wear – NOT PERMITTED

 Personal appearance and dress that violate reasonable standards, demean, slur, or harass others through symbols, words or images, and/or substantially disrupt the educational process shall not be tolerated.

 The following items are deemed disruptive to learning and are not acceptable on school grounds in school district vehicles, or at school functions or activities: